Self-Confirming Transformer for Belief-Conditioned Adaptation in Offline Multi-Agent Reinforcement Learning: Experiments

-Simple-world is a more challenging variation of the previous environment.
-In this scenario, there are additional food particles that the prey is rewarded for being close to.
-Each predator receives a reward of +5 if one of them hits the prey.
-On the contrary, the prey is penalized by -5 for each collision.
-Simple-world relies on the same reward setup as simple-tag.
-Additionally, the prey is rewarded +2 points for every time it hits a food particle.
+\texttt{simple-world} is a more challenging task, where there are additional food particles that the prey is rewarded for being close to. the prey is rewarded +2 points for every time it hits a food particle.
 The environment includes only one obstacle.
 For the two environments, the episode length is $T=25$.
-Yet, when training the transformer models, the context length is $20$, i.e., the past 20 steps are used to calculate the loss.
+Yet, when training the transformer models, the context length is $20$, i.e., the past 20 steps are used to calculate the loss. \Cref{tab:hyper} summarizes the hyperparameters involved in the training of SCT and baseline methods.